prototypefund/Digital_Bargeld-docs/core/api-wire.rst

   :status 200 OK:
     The request has been correctly handled, so the funds have been transferred to the recipient's account.
 The body is a `AddIncomingResponse`
+  :status 400 Bad Request: The request is malformed.
+The bank replies with an `ErrorDetail` object.
+  :status 401 Unauthorized: Authentication failed, likely the credentials are wrong.
+  :status 404 Not found: The user name is unknown.
+The bank replies with an `ErrorDetail` object.

   .. ts:def:: AddIncomingRequest